Rahmon/wpdocker/README.md

 Concurrent environments are limited by the available resources of your host machine.

-### I am having issues with wp-docker, what are the best troubleshooting techniques?
+### I am having issues with wpdocker, what are the best troubleshooting techniques?

 See the [Troubleshooting](#troubleshooting) section.